Skip to main content

 }

-• Certain information is encoded as features (e.g., relevance, nature of derived entities).
-These features are represented as key-value pairs, where both the keys and values are always strings.
-If a feature has a different semantic type (e.g., relevance is a number), it must be converted.
+• Certain metadata is attached to entities and tags in the form of features (e.g., relevance, derivation method).
+These are expressed as key-value pairs, where both the keys and values are always strings.
+If a feature represents a different semantic type—such as a number—it must be converted accordingly.
+For example, a "relevance":"94" feature should be interpreted as the number 94, not a string.

 Paragraphs

-curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'http://media-api.geneea.com/v2/nlp/analyze' -d '{
+curl -X POST -H 'X-API-KEY: <YOUR_API_KEY>' -H 'accept: */*' -H 'content-type: application/json' 'https://media-api.geneea.com/v2/nlp/analyze' -d '{

 "id": "1234",